Existence and phase structure of random inverse limit measures: Phase structure of probability histogram limits

 \item[(ii.)] \emph{(fixed-atomic)}\\ if condition~(\ref{property:Pws}) is satisfied and the $\Pi_\al$ describe normalized completely random histograms, \cf\ (\ref{eq:NCRM}), the histogram limit $P\sim\Pi$ is a normalized version of the sum $\nu$ of a fixed non-atomic measure $\nu_n\ll G$ and a random purely atomic measure $\nu_f$ supported on the fixed, countable set $D=\{x\in\scrX:G(\{x\})>0\}$.
 For all $B\in\scrB$,

-\end{itemize} Let $\scrX$ be Polish and $\scrA$ is a directed set of finite partitions generated by a basis that resolves $\scrX$, with a coherent system of histogram probability measures $(\Pi_\al,\varphi_{*\,\al\be})$; \begin{itemize} \item[(iii.)] \emph{(continuous-singular)}\\ If condition~(\ref{property:Ptight}) is satisfied, the histogram limit describes a random element $P$ of $M^1(\scrX)$, distributed according to a tightly-Radon probability measure $\Pi$, such that $\Pi$-almost-surely, for all open $U\subset\scrX$, $G(U)=0$ implies $P(U)=0$:
+\end{itemize} Assume, in addition, that $\scrX$ is a Polish space and that $\scrA$ is a directed set of finite partitions generated by a basis that resolves $\scrX$. \begin{itemize} \item[(iii.)] \emph{(continuous-singular)}\\ If condition~(\ref{property:Ptight}) is satisfied, the histogram limit describes a random element $P$ of $M^1(\scrX)$, distributed according to a tightly-Radon probability measure $\Pi$, such that $\Pi$-almost-surely, for all open $U\subset\scrX$, $G(U)=0$ implies $P(U)=0$:

 \end{itemize} \begin{itemize} \item[(iv.)] \emph{(random-atomic)}\\ if condition~(\ref{property:Ptight}) is satisfied and the $\Pi_\al$ describe normalized completely random histograms, \cf\ (\ref{eq:NCRM}), the histogram limit $P\sim\Pi$ is a normalized version of the sum $\nu$ of a fixed non-atomic measure $\nu_n\ll G$, a random purely atomic measure $\nu_f$ supported on the fixed, countable set $D=\{x\in\scrX:G(\{x\})>0\}$, and a random purely atomic measure $\nu_r$.
 For all $B\in\scrB$,